Hyphaene compressa: Conservation

-Due to the high importance of the Hyphaene compressa poaching of its leaves in protected National Forests has become an issue.
+Due to the high importance of doum palm, poaching of its leaves in protected National Forests has become an issue.
 There has been evidence since the 1990s of overexploitation of the trees resources.
-Improper sap collection practices kill Palm trees and lack of knowledge on how to perform extraction is limiting the Palms longevity.
+Improper sap collection practices kill palm trees, and lack of knowledge on how to perform extraction is limiting the palm's longevity.
 Hyphaene compressa is in the process of being domesticated in some regions in Africa.
-Conservation laws to protect the tree from being overexploited have also been locally established as to ensure there is a lasting abundance of the East African Doum Palm.
+Conservation laws to protect the tree from being overexploited have also been locally established as to ensure there is a lasting abundance of the doum palm.